danial2026/v2ray_client/DOCUMENTATION.md

 ## Overview

-Flaming Cherubim brings enterprise-grade proxy capabilities to your Android device with an emphasis on speed, reliability, and simplicity.
+Flaming Cherubim brings enterprise-grade proxy capabilities to your devices with an emphasis on speed, reliability, and simplicity.
 Whether you need system-wide VPN protection or just a local proxy for specific applications, this app delivers both with a clean, minimal interface that stays out of your way.

 ---